MicrochipTech/tf2mplabh3/README.md

 ```bash
 python3 -m tf2mplabh3 -m path/to/model -v 1
 ```
-## How to use the hardware capabilities to accelerate inference:
+## How to Use the Hardware Capabilities to Accelerate Inference:

 In order to ensure an optimized inference time, leverage the features of the [MPLAB® XC-32 Compilers](https://www.microchip.com/en-us/tools-resources/develop/mplab-xc-compilers) by activating the third level of compilation in your MPLAB® X project.
 Doing this ensures an extended use of the hardware capabilities of the